VedPanse/Jetson/docs/custom-scripting/custom-scripting.md

 ### Example: Automating with Java

-Below is an example of how you might structure a Java script to interact with an application.
+Below is an example of how you might structure a Java program to interact with an application.

 ```java
 import com.jetson.api.*;